astro-tiptop/TIPTOP/docs/source/parameterFile.rst

    **Optional**,
    *type: float*,
    *default: 0.0*,
-   New value for pixels lower than threshold
+   New value for pixels lower than threshold?
+Why is this a 'new' value?

 [sensor_LO]